Duet3D/wiki-content/User_manual/Connecting_hardware/Display_12864.md

 | Expansion pin 4 (EXP_0) | EXP 1 pin 7 | LcdA0Pin |
 | Expansion pin 5 (EXP_1) | EXP 1 pin 8 | LcdCSPin |

-**NOTE**: The Duet 2 Maestro DOES NOT currently support the M150 command for controlling addressable LEDs/NeoPixel backlights, as of RRF v3.4.5, because Maestro is very short of spare outputs.
+**NOTE**: As of RRF v3.4.5, the Duet 2 Maestro does not currently support the M150 command for controlling addressable LEDs/NeoPixel backlights, because Maestro is very short of spare outputs.
 Displays with a fixed backlight should work, eg Fysetc Mini12864 Panel V1.2 (NOT V2.0 or V2.1), but have not been tested.

 ### Duet 2 WiFi/Ethernet